ashutoshj9/Knovator_CRUD/README.md

 # Knovator_CRUD
-- Install MongoDB and NodeJs and setup in your system Then, Follow below command to run:
+- Install MongoDB and NodeJs and setup in your system.
+Then, Follow below command to run:
 - npm install
 - npm start